genestack/user-tutorials/source/guide/pipelines-rawQC-preprocessing.rst

 Fast QC Report contains various graphs that visualize the quality of your data.
 We will go through all of them one by one and tell you:

-1. How they should look for data of perfect quality;
+1. How they should look for good-quality data;
 2. How they may look if there is something wrong with your data;
 3. What you can do if the quality is unsatisfactory.